andreaskweber/php-boilerplate/README.md

 ## Getting started

-Fetch a copy of this project and launch your virtual machine:
+Fetch a copy of this project and customize [Vagrantfile](Vagrantfile) to fit your needs.
+Afterwards you can launch your virtual machine:

 ```
 $ vagrant up